Jump to Main Content

 Career Resources

 Note: Data presented on this page comes from the Next Destination Survey (Source: Student self-reported) and the University of Washington Alumni Outcomes Dashboard (Source: LinkedIn data).
-Percentages and salary data reflect only those who responded and/or actively update their LinkedIn profile/status.
-Salaries from Alumni Outcomes Dashboard are linked to the Washington State Census Data.
+Percentages and salary data reflect only those who responded and/or actively update their LinkedIn profile/status, respectively.
+Salaries from Alumni Outcomes Dashboard are estimated using Washington State Census Data.
 Outcomes may not represent the full graduating class.

 Resources: